AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :material-keyboard-return: **Return**
     :    The HRIR sphere.
-If no HRIR sphere is defined, returns nullptr.
+If no HRIR sphere is defined, returns `nullptr`.

     !!! note